lorizahasa/cms-TT-run2/NanoAOD_Gen/README.md

-## Signal generation and grid-pack prodcution
+## Signal generation and grid-pack prodcution for UL Run2

 Clone the genproduction repo (do everyting outside of CMSSW)
 * git clone https://github.com/cms-sw/genproductions.git